ixofoundation/ixo-client-sdk/README.md

 # ixo-client SDK

-Everything you need to easily interact with the ixo ecosystem;
-from identity generation to interactions with components such as the Blocksync, the blockchain and cell nodes.
+A complete package of client software for developeing client interfaces which connect to the ixo application stack and build on the Internet of Impact.

-The SDK has 4 main parts:
+The ixo-Client SDK has 5 core components:

 - **ixo-Crypto tools**: Generates mnemonic seeds, decentralised identitifiers, cryptographic key pairs and provides message